Breakfast News

-From 22 November 1989, following the commencement of televised coverage of the House of Commons, the 8 am to 8.15 am part pf the programme was simulcast on BBC2 as part of a new news hour which encompassed a review of the previous day's proceedings at Westminster.
+From 22 November 1989, following the commencement of televised coverage of the House of Commons, the 8 am to 8.15 am part of the programme was simulcast on BBC2 as part of a new news hour which encompassed a review of the previous day's proceedings at Westminster.
+The final edition of Breakfast News aired on 15 September 2000 and on 2 October 2000 it relaunched as BBC Breakfast.

+Presentation

 The programme went through three main visual changes.
 The initial look lasted until 8 April 1993.
 The 13 April 1993 revamp saw the programme presented from the same set as the One, Six and Nine O'Clock News bulletins.
 A further and final revamp took place on 2 June 1997 when 'BBC' was shorn from its title, and on-screen it became known as simply Breakfast News.
 It was during this final period that the tone began to shift, with the return of a sofa set, alongside more features, and more interaction between the presenting team.

-The final edition of Breakfast News aired on 15 September 2000 and on 2 October 2000 it relaunched as BBC Breakfast.
+Broadcasting

 BBC Breakfast News only aired from Mondays to Fridays with no weekend editions, although weekend editions were shown during the early stages of the 1991 Gulf War.
 This compares to their ITV counterparts TV-am and later GMTV who were on the air seven days a week.
 However, in September 1991 the BBC launched a short 5 minute weekend breakfast news summary.
 The Saturday edition aired at 7:25 am to commence their Saturday schedule.
 The bulletin was not presented from the Breakfast News set, but from the main BBC News set based in the newsroom.

 The Saturday breakfast bulletin was dropped from the schedules in the autumn of 1999 with the last Saturday morning bulletin airing on Saturday 11 September 1999.
 BBC Two had already been broadcasting an hour of news from BBC News 24, branded as "Weekend 24" on Saturday mornings from 8 am to 9 am since 31 January 1998, over two months after the launch of BBC News 24 and so the short Saturday breakfast news summary on BBC One started to become redundant.
 On Sundays the short morning bulletin would air at 9:10 am and this would later be incorporated into the Breakfast with Frost programme which launched on 3 January 1993.

 Business Breakfast

-Business Breakfast was a daily news programme which aired between 6 am and 7 am, directly preceding Breakfast News between 4 January 1993 and 2000.
+Business Breakfast was a daily news programme which aired between 6 am and 7 am, directly preceding Breakfast News.
 Initially the programme aired as part of Breakfast News broadcasting between 6:34 am and 6:55 am.
-From Tuesday 4 January 2000 until Friday 15 September 2000, Business Breakfast was subsumed into the BBC Breakfast News programme with Breakfast News starting at 6 am each weekday.
+From Tuesday 4 January 2000 Business Breakfast was subsumed into the BBC Breakfast News programme with Breakfast News starting at 6 am each weekday.
 Business Breakfast remained as a feature not a separate programme however, with business news a key feature in the first hour of the programme.
-This set up was to change from October 2000 with the launch of BBC Breakfast.